linsalrob/ComputationalGenomicsManual/Workshops/COMBINE_WA_2024.md

 ### Find the longest contigs

-We find the two longest contigs that are in our correlation matrix so we can plot their data
+We find the two longest contigs that are in our correlation matrix so we can plot their data.

+The correlation matrix is a list of `tuples` but we want to get a `set` of IDs so that we only have unique IDs to check.

+Next, we make an array of those sequence lengths that are in the set, and we sort the set by length, so we can see how long they are.

 ```
 hc = set()